In the neighbourhood: Bertrange

 With a sunny terrace, close to another play park along the river from Bertrange village, and near to Helfent, you’ll find Lentz Parc, which serves up snails and croquettes for starters, and has a good selection of fish and meat dishes and some Luxembourgish specialities including Judd mat Gaardebounen.

 Popular for business lunches, also with a shady garden terrace, La Caravelle on Am Bongert has asparagus, a good variety of salads for the weight conscious, fish and meat mains, and kniddelen with various toppings.
-In town the New Inn Restaurant has a very long menu with choices in pizza and pasta but also meat and fish dishes, plus seafood.
-It’s probably worth consulting the menu before you go, as it will take a while to read it.

 And finally, for a touch of organic ice-cream with a difference (try the citron and basil or matcha and coconunt sorbet), Anna & Paul also stock hand-made chocolates.
 You'll find them tucked away at the end of Rue Pletzer.